 Well, yes and no. There is such a thing as residential abortive transaction insurance (or RATI, as its friends call it).
 This type of insurance is also sometimes known as home buyers protection insurance… or other variations on the theme.

-RATI insurance can be taken out at the beginning of a transaction and typically offers around £1500 worth of cover towards conveyancing-associated costs in the event of a transaction going kaput.
+You can take out RATI insurance at the beginning of a transaction.
+It typically offers around £1500 worth of cover towards conveyancing-associated costs.
 Policy costs vary, but typically start from around £50.

 What’s the downside?

-Truth be told, we don’t generally recommend RATI to our clients.
+Truth be told, we don’t generally recommend residential abortive transaction insurance to our clients.
 We don’t doubt that it can be helpful in some circumstances, but in our opinion those circumstances are quite – ahem – slim.

 As with all types of insurance, RATI has very firm boundaries on what it will and won’t protect against.
 It’s not simply a matter of your purchase/sale falls through so the insurance reimburses you for your costs.
 Rather, you’d need to be sure that the way the transaction failed was an applicable failure.

-For example, your insurance would likely pay out if you were made redundant and therefore had to pull out of a purchase… but not if you’d been heavily encouraged to take voluntary redundancy or if you’d heard rumblings of the possible redundancy before you took out the policy.
+For example, your insurance would likely pay out if you were made redundant and had to pull out of a purchase.
+It wouldn’t pay out if you’d been heavily encouraged to take voluntary redundancy.
+It wouldn’t pay out if you had heard of the possible redundancy before you took out the policy.

-Equally, your insurance would likely pay out if your seller was injured in a freak bungee jumping accident and decided not to sell as a result… but not if one of their parents was unexpectedly diagnosed with something nasty and they no longer felt able to move away from them.
+Equally, your insurance would likely pay out if your seller was injured in a freak bungee jumping accident and decided not to sell as a result.
+It probably would pay out if one of their parents was unexpectedly diagnosed with something nasty and they no longer felt able to move away from them.